DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture3.md

 ### Applications of relative PPP

-- Applications of Relative PPP:
 1. Forecasting future spot exchange rates.
 2. Calculating appreciation in “real” exchange rates.
 This will provide a measure of how expensive a country’s goods have become (relative to another country’s).
-    - more expensive relative to another country creates challenges - more competition, etc.
+    - More expensive relative to another country creates challenges - more competition, etc.

 ### Forecasting Future Spot rates